John Scott Russell

 Steam Carriages: While in Edinburgh John Scott Russell experimented with steam engines, using a square boiler and developing a method of staying the boiler which became universal.
 The Scottish Steam Carriage Company was formed producing steam carriages of 12 horsepower each.
 Six were constructed in 1834, fitted out to a high standard and they ran between Glasgow and Paisley at hourly intervals at 15 mph.
 Two of the coaches were sent to London where they ran between London and Greenwich.

-Naval Architecture: John Scott Russell will be best remembered for bringing science to naval architecture through the investigation and development of theories.
-He was a major contributor to the design of several ground breaking ships, including the Great Eastern.
+Naval Architecture: He was a major contributor to the design of several ground breaking ships, including the Great Eastern.
 He argued with the Navy in favour of the construction of iron ships, leading ultimately to the construction of HMS Warrior.
 He researched the hydrodynamics of waveforms impacting ship resistance and developed the Wave Line system which revolutionised ship design from the bluff bow forms to the concave bow lines of clipper ships and later steam ships.

 He conducted experiments to determine the most efficient design for canal boats and discovered a phenomenon that he described as the ‘wave of translation’.
 He researched this in wave tanks built in his own home.
 In fluid dynamics this is now called ‘Russell’s solitary wave’ - or a ‘soliton’.
 In the 1960’s with the advent of modern computers the significance of his discovery became better understood and used in the fields of physics, electronics, biology and especially fibre optics, leading to the modern general theory of solitons.